20klompr/xPro-V5/Front_Panel.md

 You can change between spindles types dynamically.
 For example: You could have a spindle and a laser on the machine and switch between without recompiling or even rebooting.

+### RS485A/B switch

+**EN/PWM - RS485A/B** Switch controls the tool control output type, switching between the toolhead signals (pwm, en, 0-10V) and the VFD-RS485 signals of A and B.  Note: Changing between the different control options requires the appropriate firmware to be installed, flipping the switch simply changes the data lines not the control type.

 Spindles are defined in your machine definition file (the default setting on the xProV5 is **PWM**).
 The spindle type is dynamically selected by entering ```$Spindle/Type=XXXXX```' in the command line.
 Here are the spindle types currently available. _note: the I/O pins you need to define depends on the spindle type you choose_

 ```